k8ssrilanka/k0s-multicloud/README.md

 [Slides used for the presentation](https://docs.google.com/presentation/d/1ONKz-bXvQuQaL3Zk8PxtfYXtkPPCxG30q3f79WTT57I/edit?usp=sharing)

 Q1.
 If we distribute our applications across multiple cloud providers wont we have latency issues when the service is exposed? <br>
 A1.
 Short answer is YES.
 However there are situations where you may need go distribute the application and have geo-based loadbalancing where customers get responses from the closest cluster where the pods are running.
-The examples I demoed today are more focused on running dev on-premise, test on a low cost cloud and production is a different cloud.
+The examples I demoed today are more focused on running dev on-premise, test on a low cost cloud and production is a different cloud. <br>

 Q2.
-How do we overcome the issue with GCP control plane?
+How do we overcome the issue with GCP control plane?<br>
 A2.
 I have not figured that out yet, once I have will provide a reply here.

 ### Other References